trebco/astro-collection-search/README.md

 are `{ prefix: true, fuzzy: .3 }`.
 However, because these options are passed to a worker, you cannot use functions as options.

+## New fancy search interface

+There's a new fancy search dialog on our example site.
+To see the source and learn more about it see the [README in the example directory][7].

 ## Indexing and hot reloading

 Indexing happens on the `config:done` hook, so it won't update automatically